sachinsu/sachinsu.github.io/work_journal/software.md

     - Only simple data access pattern is required
     - Strong transactional or data retention guarantees are not required
     - Unstructured duplicate data that greatly benefits from column compression
+    - Tradeoff vis-a-vis relational,
+        - Basically Available – The system can guarantee availability, as defined by the CAP theorem, but by potentially trading off consistency.
+        - Soft State – The database doesn’t enforce data consistency, and values may change without interaction, due to eventual consistency.
+        - Eventual Consistency – When data is written, it isn’t guaranteed to be immediately consistent to all database consumers.
+Generally speaking, it has to be replicated across all nodes in the database, which means that any reads occurring during that time could be inconsistent.

 - When relational storage be used?
     - Variable workloads and reporting